Kaderde/teched2025-msad/exercises/ex2/ex2.1/README.md

 # Exercise 2.1 - Audit Logging for Sensitive Data Access
-Vulnerability: Security Logging and Monitoring Failures
+Vulnerability: A09:2021-Security Logging and Monitoring Failures

 ## 📖  1.
 Overview :